deefour/Aide/docs/authorization.rst

 This prevents the need for the `use Deefour\Aide\Authorization\Policy` statement in every file throughout the application, and makes interacting with policies and scopes within views easy.

-For example, to conditionally show an 'Edit' link for a specific `$article` based on the current user's ability to edit that article, the following could be used in a view
+For example, to conditionally show an 'Edit' link for a specific `$article` based on the current user's ability to edit that article, the following could be used in a blade template

 .. code-block:: php